 Video, Delivery, Security and Compute product families

-Product Families — This layer allows us to support use cases related to Video, Delivery, Security and Compute and will run on the Edge compute infrastructure.
-Use case examples include products such as low-latency video streaming, bot detection, ultra-personalization, server-side ad insertion, image transformation, token authentication and much more.
+Product Families — This layer allows us to support use cases related to Video, Delivery, Security, and Compute and will run on the Edge compute infrastructure.
+Use case examples include products such as low-latency video streaming, bot detection, ultra-personalization, server-side ad insertion, image transformation, token authentication, and much more.

 Our Compute product will enable our customers to deploy, run and manage their applications using serverless functions or using containers:

 Functions@Edge is a Function-as-a-Service (FaaS) solution that enables our customers to deploy serverless computing at the edge, with the ability to deploy, run and manage applications.
-This removes the complexity of procuring, provisioning, building and maintaining the infrastructure typically associated with operating a full-scale application.
+This removes the complexity of procuring, provisioning, building, and maintaining the infrastructure typically associated with operating a full-scale application.

 Containers@Edge provides a globally distributed Managed Kubernetes-based Edge infrastructure and enables customers to move their workflows from on-premise or cloud environments to the CDN Edge by packaging their software in a container and deploying them at Kubernetes clusters available at the CDN Edge.

 The CDN Edge provides an efficient way for companies to move their applications and workloads closer to end users and deliver better speed and performance.
-With worldwide internet usage continuing to climb, this is more critical than ever, especially for businesses who want to stay competitive.
+With worldwide internet usage continuing to climb, this is more critical than ever, especially for businesses that want to stay competitive.
 For companies who lack the resources and tools to develop and run their workloads, a managed edge compute PaaS will give them access to edge compute capabilities without the corresponding need to develop and support code.